llafuente/language-spec/compiler/compilation-phases.md

 3. The output for the next phase will be a list of tokens.

+<a name="syntax-analysis"></a>
 ## Syntax Analysis

 1. Takes a list of tokens and generates a Abstract Syntax Tree (AST).

 2. Expand preprocessor, if possible (Metaprogramming can't be expanded at this point.)

 2.1.
-Each macro can be expanded up to 5 times.
-If any preprocessing token remains the compiler shall display a syntax error.
+Each macro shall be expanded up to 5 times.
+If any preprocessor token remains the compiler shall display a syntax error.